Nexmo/nexmo-developer/_documentation/application/overview.md

 To illustrate the use of Nexmo applications, a brief summary for creating and using a Nexmo voice application is given here:

 1. Create a Nexmo application using the CLI, the Dashboard or the Application API.
-2. Make sure you configure your webhooks URLs.
+2. Make sure you configure your webhook URLs.
 Nexmo will call back on these URLs with important information.
 3. Associate a Nexmo number with your Nexmo application.
 4. Write your web application.
 This responds on the webhook URLs and may use the Nexmo APIs as required.